sattlerc/types-website/social.md

-On **Tuesday 5th of May**, after a coffee break together, we will have a 2 hours guided tour in the beautiful archipelago of Gothenburg on board of the classic archipelago boat M/S S:t Erik. \
+On **Tuesday 5th of May**, after a coffee break together, we will have a 2 hours guided tour in the beautiful archipelago of Gothenburg on board the classic archipelago boat M/S S:t Erik. \
 We will leave Lindholmenspiren at **16:00** (sharp, so make sure to be at Lindholmenspiren at 15:50) and return to